 10 Common Causes of Joint Pain

-Both of the above are types of joint injuries.
-They cause pain, inflammation, and may be severe enough to prevent the use of the joint.
-Sprains are an extreme stretching or tearing of a ligament.
+Sprains and strains are types of joint injuries.
+They cause pain, inflammation and may be severe enough to prevent the use of the joint.
+A sprain is an extreme stretching or tearing of a ligament.
 A strain is a stretching or tearing of a tendon or muscle.

-Like with CFS, joint pain is merely a symptom of this complicated and misunderstood disorder.
+Joint pain is merely one symptom of this complicated and often misunderstood condition.
 Fibromyalgia is thought to be the result of overactive nerves and causes unspecified pain.

 Lupus is a systemic autoimmune disease that causes inflammation in the body.
 The immune system mistakenly attacks the body’s tissues, causing swollen, stiff, painful joints.